JulieRauer/Questionnaire/Questionnaire_Before.md

 	b.
 What parts of your days are scheduled?

-	Do you have a task / to-do list to help you remember these scheduled activities?

 	c.
 How do the nurses or aids help you with day to day problems?

 	d.
 Who is you "biggest" helper here?

 	e.
 Do you take any medicine?

-How do you know what to take and when to take it?
+		1. How do you know what to take and when to take it?

+3. Do you have a task / to-do list to help you remember these scheduled activities?

-3. Do you spend much time talking with friends, relatives, or others here?
+4. Do you spend much time talking with friends, relatives, or others here?
 How do you contact them?
 (Any problems?)